PhD Opportunity: Cities as Transformative Agents for a Climate-Safe Future

 Submission of applications

-Applications should be sent to Dr. Eri Kashima (eri.kashima@anu.edu.au).
+Applications should be sent to Dr. Eri Kashima (eri.kashima@anu.edu.au) by July 31st 2025.
 Long listed candidates will be invited to further discuss topics and alignment.
 Following this step, short listed candidates will be interviewed.
+The successful candidates will then be invited to undertake the ANU application process.

 Key dates